16th International SWAT4HCLS conference

 Database Center for Life Science (DBCLS), Tokyo, Japan

-Toshiaki Katayama is a bioinformatics researcher working at the Database Center for Life Science in Japan.
+Toshiaki Katayama is a professor and vice-director of the Database Center for Life Science in Japan.
 He graduated from Kyoto University in 2001 and worked for developing the KEGG database as an associate instructor at the Bioinformatics Center in Kyoto University.
 He became assistant professor of the Human Genome Center at the University of Tokyo in 2003 where he developed Web services for the KEGG database.
 In 2012, he moved to the Database Center for Life Science and is currently working on the data integration and standardization of life science databases with Semantic Web technologies.
 He has been organizing annual international BioHackathon and monthly Togothon meetings.
 He received Ph.D. from the University of Tokyo in 2019 for his work on standardization and interoperability of bioinformatics data and web services.
 See the LinkedIn public profile for more details.

 Prof. Anna Fensel